-The Corporation is funded solely through private philanthropy.
-Each year, the Library Corporation contributes over $650,000 for buildings and grounds; Special Collections exhibitions, programs, and acquisitions; insurance; security; equipment; books and materials; and scholarships.
+The Library Corporation is funded solely through private philanthropy.
+Each year, the Library Corporation contributes over $1,000,000 for buildings and grounds; Special Collections exhibitions, programs, and acquisitions; insurance; security; equipment; books and materials; and scholarships.
+We thank our donors for their continuing support!

 The Concord Free Public Library is the community center for information, culture, entertainment, and education.
 At intervals over the last century, our buildings have been lovingly renovated to better serve the citizens of Concord.
 These renovations made the most of our two beautiful historic buildings, provided important updates of our heating, cooling, plumbing, and electrical systems, and restored treasured spaces within the Main Library and Fowler.
 Provisions for safe storage and preservation of our special collections have made possible increased access to priceless materials from Concord’s rich history.

 Our Library is thriving, providing exceptional access to literature and information available in our stacks, in our special collections, through our Minuteman Network, and through evolving technology.
-Our literary and educational programs for children, young adults, teens, and adults are outstanding in their content, increasingly popular, and often oversubscribed.
+Our literary, educational and maker programs for children, young adults, teens, and adults are outstanding in their content, increasingly popular, and often oversubscribed.

 At a time when many municipal libraries are struggling for survival, culling collections, or closing their doors, Concord’s doors are wide open to our own townspeople and to readers across the globe.
-The energy of our programs and offerings is spilling over the brim.
-The most recent Town Services Survey highlighted continued interest in providing additional events and programming; enhanced digital services; unique children’s, tweens, and teens spaces and services; and more interactive and intergenerational spaces.
+The energy of our programs and offerings is spilling over the brim!

 Sherry F. Litwack, President